bitblit/Ratchet/README.md

 TBD

-## Dependencies
+## Optional Dependencies (And exceptions)

-Since this is meant to be a very generic library and therefore I don't want to pull in a bunch of transitive dependencies, I am keeping myself to very, very few upstream libraries.
+Since this is meant to be a very generic library, I don't want to pull in a bunch of transitive dependencies, I am keeping myself to very, very few upstream libraries.
 However, I am making the following exceptions, because I use these libraries in literally every project I have ever done:

 - Luxon - because I always need better date handling than what comes with Javascript (was moment before 0.12.x)

+### Barrel Files
-* Note on barrel files - All of Ratchet's barrel files are one level down.
+A Note on barrel files - All of Ratchet's barrel files are one level down.
 This is because otherwise everything I said above about transitive dependencies gets thrown out the window if you put them all in one big barrel file

 #### Daemon